NethServer/ns8-docs/migration.rst

 Limitations
 ===========

-The migration tool covers a limited set of applications.
-If the application is installed, but it is not listed in the migration tool page, the application is not covered.
+The migration tool supports a limited set of applications.
+If an application is installed but not listed on the migration tool page, it will not be covered by the migration process.

-The following configurations will not be migrated:
+The following configurations are not migrated:

-- Custom templates.
+- Custom templates

-- Account provider password policy settings (see :ref:`migrate-account-provider`).
+- Account provider password policy settings (see :ref:`migrate-account-provider`)

-- System smart host, if the NS7 Email app is not installed or is not migrated.
+- System smart host settings, if the NS7 Email app is either not installed or not migrated

-Furthermore, if NS7 has a remote account provider, shared folders migration is not supported.
+Additionally, shared folders will not be migrated if NS7 uses a remote account provider.